Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

 where the second term can be regarded as a perturbation on $\phii_B$.
-The eigenvalues $\{\lambda_{ij}\}$ ($i\neq j$) of $\phii$ up to the first-order perturbation are \cite{Note1}
+The eigenvalues $\{\lambda_{ij}\}$ ($i\neq j$) of $\phii$ up to the first-order perturbation are

 Since $A$ and $\hat{\mathcal C}_A$ are both Hermitian, $\braa{ij}\hat{\mathcal C}_A^2\kett{ij}$ is a non-negative real number.
-Then compared to the eigenvalue $v_{ij}$ of $\phii_B$, the eigenvalue $\lambda_{ij}$ of $\phii$ have the same phase angle but a reduced amplitude, which results in a damped oscillation in Eq. \eqref{pk}.
-Since $\phii$ contains two Kraus superoperators $\{\mm_0\phii_B,\mm_1\phii_B\}$ corresponding to the two probe measurement outcomes, the spectrum of $\phii_B$ or $B$ can be well estimated by tracking the measurement statistics (e.g., $f_1^{(m)}$) of the probe.
-For $B$ in a known form, we can thus estimate the Hamiltonian parameters.
+Then compared to the eigenvalue $v_{ij}$ of $\phii_B$, the eigenvalue $\lambda_{ij}$ of $\phii$ has the same phase angle but a reduced amplitude, which results in a damped oscillation in Eq. \eqref{pk}.
+Such a property has enabled error mitigation for quantum phase estimation algorithms \cite{Gu2023a}.
+Since $\phii$ contains two {superoperators} $\{\mm_0\phii_B,\mm_1\phii_B\}$ corresponding to the two probe measurement outcomes, the spectrum of $\phii_B$ or $B$ can be well estimated by tracking the measurement statistics (e.g., $f_1^{(m)}$) of the probe. {For the signal $f_1^{(m)}\approx \sum_{i,j=1}^{d} c_{ij}\lambda_{ij}^m$, the amplitude $c_{ij}$ with $i\neq j$ grows linearly with $\tau_A$, so $\tau_A$ cannot be too small.
+For $B$ with a known form (or eigenstructure), we can thus estimate the unknown parameters in $B$.
+All the details about the perturbation theory of quantum channels and amplitudes of the weak- measurement signals can be found in Sec.
+S3 of SM \cite{Note1}. }

 \textit{Example I: A probe spin coupled to a target spin.} We first demonstrate that our method can be directly used to sense the precession frequency of a target spin.
-The target system first evolves under the free Hamiltonian $B=\omega\sigma_z/2$, with $\omega$ being the Larmor frequency.
-Then during each RIM, the probe qubit is coupled to the target spin with the Hamiltonian $H_A=g\sigma^z_q\otimes\sigma_x/2$, where $g$ is the coupling strength.
+The target system first evolves {for time $\tau_B$} under the free Hamiltonian $B=\omega\sigma_z/2$, with $\omega$ being the Larmor frequency.
+Then during each RIM, the probe qubit is coupled to the target spin {for time $\tau_A$} with the Hamiltonian $H_A=g\sigma^z_\q\otimes\sigma_x/2$, where $g$ is the coupling strength.
 So the concatenated channel $\phii$ is